The general principles that govern the content of television programmes also apply to advertising.

 This practice has been in existence for many years, but the legal framework for product placement was only established with the European Directive of 11 December 2007 on Audiovisual Media Services, which was transposed into national law in 2008.

-The ban particularly applies to programmes with editorial content and children’s programmes.
 Product placement mainly occurs in television programmes.

 Sponsorship refers to the practice whereby a company or legal person contributes to the funding of part of a programme with the aim of promoting its name, brand, image, activities or products.